 A: In Oak Brook, Illinois, but moved its global headquarters to Chicago in early 2018.

 McDonald's is the world's largest restaurant chain by

 McDonald's is best known for its what?

 A: Chicken products, breakfast items, soft drinks, milkshakes, wraps, and desserts.

 In response to changing consumer tastes and a negative

 backlash because of the unhealthiness of their food, the company has added

 The McDonald's Corporation revenues come from what?

-A: The rent, royalties, and fees paid by the franchisees, as well as sales
+A: The rent, royalties, and fees paid by the franchisees, as well as sales in company-operated restaurants.

 According to two reports published in 2018, McDonald's